-Note the study of the ERRW is challenging due to that its future depends on its past trajectory.
-Considering the lack of results on ERRWs for several years, Davis \cite{Dav1990} (1990) introduced once-reinforced random walk (ORRW) as an \emph{a priori} simplified version of the ERRW.
-For the ORRW, initial weights are all set to be $1$; and once an edge is traversed, its weight changes to a constant $\delta>0$ and remains in $\delta$.
-Namely, for any $n\geq 0$ and $e\in E,$
+In 1990, Davis introduced a variant of the ERRW: the once reinforced random walk (ORRW) in \cite{Dav1990}.
+For the ORRW, all initial edge weights are set to $1$, once an edge is traversed, its weight changes permanently to a constant $\delta>0$.
+That is, for all $n\ge 0$ and $e\in E$,